Foat History, Family Crest & Coats of Arms

 Foat Settlers in United States in the 20th Century

-- Charles Thomas Foat, aged 26, who emigrated to the United States from London, England, in 1907
+- Charles Thomas Foat, aged 26, who immigrated to the United States from London, England, in 1907

 - Easter Annie Foat, aged 24, who settled in America from London, England, in 1907

-- Fredericka Foat, aged 0, who emigrated to the United States from London, England, in 1907
+- Fredericka Foat, aged 0, who immigrated to the United States from London, England, in 1907

 Foat Settlers in Australia in the 19th Century